 Assam and Meghalaya sign agreement to end border disputes in six of 12 locations

-Of the 36.79 square km area which was under dispute, Assam will control 18.51 square km and Meghalaya 18.28 square km.
+Of the 36.79 square km area that was under dispute, Assam will control 18.51 square km and Meghalaya 18.28 square km.

 Assam Chief Minister Himanta Biswa Sarma and his Meghalaya counterpart Conrad Sangma on Tuesday signed an agreement to end disputes in six of 12 locations along the border between the two states, PTI reported.